Here you can find a large range of digital resources and material that you can explore and enjoy at home.

 Week 9: Harold Offeh, Cambridge, UK

-Francesca Bertolotti-Bailey, Acting Head of Programme, has invited artists that Kettle’s Yard have worked with in the past to offer their reflections on these exceptional times by answering three questions with a short video.
-We will continue to update this list as we post a new artist every week.
+During the first lockdown Francesca Bertolotti-Bailey, Acting Head of Programme, invited artists that Kettle’s Yard has worked with in the past to offer their reflections on these exceptional times by answering three questions with a short video.

 - What are the best of times now?